If trading is your sole source of income, the pressure to constantly get results is always there and can become overwhelming.

 - Markets: The markets and product types you will trade

 You need to test the validity and strength of your trading plan in real market conditions.
-Only by doing this will know if your strategy is viable and can make consistent profits.
+Only by doing this will you know if your strategy is viable and can make consistent profits.

 Your plan will evolve as you gain more understanding and experience.